-Before proceeding to download, make sure your phone has enough battery backup with at least 50% battery.
+Before downloading, make sure your phone has enough battery backup with at least 50% battery.
 Also, check if you have enough storage to download and install the latest update on Motorola Moto G4 We suggest you to choose a Wi-Fi or a 4G connection to download it.
-Also, don’t forget to take the data backup to avoid any problem in case things go wrong.
+Also, don’t forget to take the data backup to avoid any problems in case things go wrong.
 After following the procedure mentioned above, you can now start downloading the new OTA update on Motorola Moto G4.

-Either you can wait for the OTA update, or you can manually grab the download link from the Motorola OTA Link Generator Tool.
-If you still not received the update on Moto G4, then check our article on How to force download latest OTA updates on your Android device.
+Either you can wait for the OTA update or manually grab the download link from the Motorola OTA Link Generator Tool.
+If you still not received the update on Moto G4, then check our article on How to force download the latest OTA updates on your Android device.

 |Build Number||Firmware Details||Download Link|